fogus/trammel/README.md

   - Allow other stand-alones: true/false, numbers, characters, regexes
   - Make `provide-contracts` more amenable to REPL use
   - Generate a Foo? function  (in progress)
+  - Marrying test.generative with Trammel

-If you have any ideas or interesting references then I would be happy to discuss.
+If you have any ideas or interesting references then I would be happy to discuss at me -the-at-sign- fogus -the-single-period- me.

 References
 ----------